-While it may be easy to separate pumping and breastfeeding, they are so related, and a lactation consultant or a LLL member can help if you are having issues with pumping.
-Try a lactation consultant or a support group if you need help with pumping, bottle feeding, or supplementing.
-Please do not assume breastfeeding resources are only for breastfeeding where your baby is on your breast only.
+While it may be easy to separate pumping and breastfeeding, they are closely related, and a lactation consultant or a LLL member can help if you are having pumping issues.
+Try a lactation consultant or a support group if you need help pumping, bottle feeding, or supplementing.
+Please do not assume that breastfeeding resources are only for breastfeeding where your baby is on your breast.

 Vasospasm or Nipple Blanching

 A bleb (aka milk blister) is a tiny white spot on your nipple.
 It looks like there is milk stuck in a pore.
 If it isn’t painful, you do not need to do anything about it.
-If it is bothering you, try soaking a cotton ball in vinegar and wear it over your nipple in your bra.
+If it bothers you, try soaking a cotton ball in vinegar and wearing it over your nipple in your bra.
 Since milk has calcium in it, vinegar can help dissolve it.
-You can soak in the bathtub or shower and soak a cotton ball in water or olive oil, and put it over your nipple in your bra.
+You can soak in the bathtub or shower, soak a cotton ball in water or olive oil, and put it over your nipple in your bra.
 Another tip is to soak your nipple in a cup of warm water with two teaspoons of Epsom salt before nursing.
 For more info about blebs and what you can do to treat them, visit the Kelly Mom blog.

 You are Not Making Enough Milk (Undersupply)

 Not making enough milk is one of the top reasons mothers start supplementing with formula and stop breastfeeding.
-Milk works on a supply and demand system, and the more milk you remove from your breasts, the more milk your body will make.
-The number one thing you can do to increase your milk supply is to increase how often you are feeding your baby.
+Milk works on a supply and demand system; the more milk you remove from your breasts, the more milk your body will make.
+The number one thing you can do to increase your milk supply is to increase how often you feed your baby.
 While pumping is a great way to provide milk for your baby, a pump will not remove milk as effectively as your baby can.

-Before you jump to the conclusion that you are not making enough milk, make sure that is the case.
+Before you conclude that you are not making enough milk, ensure that is the case.
 Please seek the help of a lactation consultant if you have concerns and want to continue breastfeeding.
 If your supply has decreased due to an underlying issue, you want to fix that issue, not just pump more throughout the day.
 Kelly Mom has an excellent article with many resources on increasing low milk supply.

 Lactogenic foods or galactagogues are substances that are thought to increase milk supply.
 Things like lactation cookies or smoothies usually incorporate several of these ingredients.
-Eating foods or herbs that theoretically increase supply is not going to make up for nursing frequently.
+Eating foods or herbs that theoretically increase supply will not make up for nursing frequently.

-One study surveyed women who used some type of galactagogue, and overall, they found it to help increase their supply.
+One study surveyed women who used a galactagogue, and overall, they found it to help increase their supply.
 This wasn’t scientifically measured; it was through questions answered by mothers.
 It is possible there was some placebo effect.
-Meaning they perceived an increase in milk supply just because they were consuming something that they thought would increase their supply.
+They perceived an increase in milk supply just because they were consuming something they thought would increase their supply.

 Common ingredients in lactation cookie recipes include oats, brewer’s yeast, flaxseed, coconut oil, almond butter, or dates.
 These ingredients may be beneficial overall by providing things like vitamins, minerals, iron, or healthy fats, but there isn’t much evidence to support their efficacy in increasing supply.
 The most common galactagogue is Fenugreek.
-If you are interested in reading more on Fenugreek and seeing the evidence available, check out this article from Kelly Mom.
+If you want to read more on Fenugreek and see the evidence available, check out this article from Kelly Mom.
 MOBI (Mother’s Overcoming Breastfeeding Issues) has a good article that breaks down lactogenic foods and herbs.

 You are Making too Much Milk (Oversupply)

 On the opposite end of the spectrum of undersupply is oversupply.
-This may seem like a good problem to have, but it can create many other issues and make breastfeeding difficult.
+This may seem like a good problem, but it can create many other issues and make breastfeeding difficult.
 Oversupply may mean that you have a forceful let-down.
-This is when your milk comes out too quickly, and your baby has a tough time nursing because of it.
+This is when your milk comes out too quickly, which makes it difficult for your baby to nurse.
 Oversupply can also contribute to more severe problems like engorgement, plugged ducts, and mastitis.

 Many moms who experience oversupply will notice a decrease by around three months.
 It is tricky to reduce supply without overdoing it and creating a problem with not making enough milk.
 Kelly Mom has more information on oversupply and using herbs to reduce your milk supply.
 A lactation consultant can be invaluable for dealing with oversupply.

 You can also express a small amount of milk by hand or with a pump.
 Remember, your milk works on a demand and supply system.
 If you are engorged and empty your breast, you just told your body that you need that amount of milk at that time, and you are likely to get engorged again.
-A warm shower can also make it easier to hand express some milk.
-The heat doesn’t help engorgement, but it does seem to help you express milk.
+A warm shower can also make it easier to hand-express some milk.
+The heat doesn’t help engorgement, but it helps you express milk.
 Cooler temperatures may be more helpful for dealing with the discomfort from engorgement.
 For more information on engorgement, see this Kelly Mom article.

 Your breast has many ducts that send milk to your nipple.
 When one of those ducts gets plugged, it doesn’t get emptied, and it can get hard, swollen, red, and feel warm or hot to the touch.

 This is usually due to ineffective milk removal if your baby isn’t eating well and getting engorged.
 You can also cause a plugged duct with a bra that is too tight or doesn’t fit well.
-You must be wearing comfortable bras and tops that are not digging into your skin or too tight.
+You must wear comfortable bras and tops that are too tight or not digging into your skin.

-The best method to treat a plugged duct is to empty the milk from your breast, make sure you drink plenty of fluids and eat well.
-Before you breastfeed, you can apply some heat to your breast with a warm compress or a warm shower and massage it.
-While you are nursing, you want to massage from the plugged duct towards your nipple to try and help get in unclogged.
+The best method to treat a plugged duct is to empty the milk from your breast, ensure you drink plenty of fluids, and eat well.
+Before you breastfeed, you can apply heat to your breast with a warm compress or a warm shower and massage it.
+While you are nursing, you want to massage from the plugged duct towards your nipple to try and help get it unclogged.

-Plugged ducts and mastitis are very similar, and there is an excellent article on Kelly Mom compares and explains the two.
+Plugged ducts and mastitis are very similar, and an excellent article on Kelly Mom compares and explains the two.

 Spitting up is different from vomiting.
-Spitting up looks more like milk free-flowing from your Baby’s mouth, where vomiting is a forceful ejection of the stomach’s contents.
+Spitting up looks like milk free-flowing from your Baby’s mouth, whereas vomiting is a forceful ejection of the stomach’s contents.

-Luckily, there are some really simple things you can do to reduce spitting up.
+Luckily, you can do some really simple things to reduce spitting up.
 Burping your baby after eating may help reduce the amount of spitting up they do.
 Also, keeping them upright for a bit rather than immediately laying them down may reduce the frequency of spitting up.
-If you would like more information on spitting up and reflux, check out this article from Kelly Mom.
+If you want more information on spitting up and reflux, check out this article from Kelly Mom.

 Your Baby is Falling Asleep at Your Breast

-With a newborn, getting breastfeeding established in those early newborn days is essential.
+With a newborn, establishing breastfeeding in those early days is essential.
 This can be challenging with a baby who is falling asleep at your breast or who is just overly sleepy.
 It is recommended to wake them up to nurse every 2-3 hours during the day or 4 hours at night.
 This is usually just until they get back to their birth weight.
-You can check with your doctor, midwife, or pediatrician for their suggestion on how often you need to be feeding your baby in those early days.
+You can check with your doctor, midwife, or pediatrician for their suggestion on how often you need to feed your baby in those early days.